CobayaSampler/cobaya/docs/cosmo_external_likelihood_class.rst

         ...

-Alternatively, you could implement the Theory-inherited ``calculate'' method, and set both ``state['logp']`` and ``state['derived']``.
+Alternatively, you could implement the Theory-inherited ``calculate`` method, and set both ``state['logp']`` and ``state['derived']``.

 InstallableLikelihood